udontur/obsidian/eng2d.md

 ### Bank of Words
 ##### Epitome
-- (Noun): a person or thing that is a perfect example of a particular quality or type.
+- (Noun): A person or thing that is a perfect example of a particular quality or type.
 ##### Egotistical
-- (Adjective): excessively conceited or absorbed in oneself; self-centred.
+- (Adjective): Excessively conceited or absorbed in oneself; self-centred.
 ##### the Sage
-- someone who has attained wisdom
+- (Noun): Someone who has attained wisdom.
 ##### Everyman
 - (Noun): An ordinary or typical human being.
 ##### Superficial
 - (Adjective): Existing or occurring at or on the surface.
 ##### Veal dreams
-- a person who is rich and powerful.
+-
 ##### A man of substance
--
+- (Noun): a person who is rich and powerful.
 ##### Contemptuous
--
+- (Adjective):
 ##### Impersonal
 -
 ##### Superiority complex